sign/translate/src/assets/models/hand-shape/README.md

 # Hand Shape Analysis

 The most prominent feature of signed languages, is their use of the hands.
-The hands play an important role in the phonetics of signs, and a slight variation in them can create variations in meaning.
+The hands play an important role in the phonetics of signs, and a slight variation in them can convey differences in meaning.

-We use 3D pose estimation to extract a semi-accurate hand skeletal representation, and perform various techniques to extract meaningful information for sign language, based on the SignWriting definitions of the five major axis of variation - handedness; plane; rotation; view; and shape.
+We use 3D pose estimation to extract a semi-accurate hand skeletal representation, and perform various techniques to analyze meaningful information for sign language, based on the SignWriting definitions of the five major axis of hand variation - handedness, plane, rotation, view, and shape.

 ![Skeleton anatomy of a hand](https://www.assh.org/handcare/servlet/servlet.FileDownload?file=00P0a00000ocFz1EAE)

 ## Handedness
-Handedness is the distinction between the right, and left hand.
+Handedness is the distinction between the right, and left hands.
-Signed Languages make a distinction between the dominant hand, and non-dominant hand (for right-handed individuals, the right hand is considered dominant, and vice-versa).
+Signed languages make a distinction between the dominant hand, and non-dominant hand (for right-handed individuals, the right hand is considered dominant, and vice-versa).
 One should use their dominant hand for fingerspelling, and all one-handed signs, and their non-dominant hand for support (e.g. enumeration), and two-handed signs.

-Using pose estimation, the handedness analysis is trivial, as the pose estimation platform predicts which hand is which.
+Using pose estimation, the handedness analysis is trivial, as the pose estimation platform we use predicts which hand is which.

 ## Plane